uviclibraries/html-css/act-1.md

 If you have any questions, or get stuck, please ask the instructor for assistance.

 The intention of this workshop is for you to create an "about me" page, but it doesn’t have to be about you.
 For the workshop as a whole, you can use the examples provided, or apply their techniques and principles and create your own work as you like.
-My example "about me" page will be about "Zuko," a character from a cartoon show.
+My example "about me" page will be about Frodo Baggins.
 Have fun <span style='font-size:20px;'>&#128512;</span>

 If you haven’t already, **please install [Sublime text editor](https://www.sublimetext.com/download) on your computer**.
 You are welcome to use any text editor you like, later, but our workshop examples use Sublime Text.
 We use this editor because it has some smart features that help to prevent errors and typos.